 Created by The Julia Child Foundation for Gastronomy and the Culinary Arts in 2015, the Julia Child Award is given to an individual (or team!) who has made a profound and significant difference in the way America cooks, eats and drinks.

-The Foundation will present the second annual award in association with the Smithsonian’s National Museum of American History at a gala event to be held in Washington, D.C. on October 27, 2016.
+The Foundation presents the annual award in association with the Smithsonian’s National Museum of American History at a gala event held each fall in Washington, D.C.

 Each year, the recipient receives a uniquely designed award engraved with his/her name and year of honor.
 In addition, the Foundation makes a $50,000 grant to the food-related non-profit of the recipient’s choosing.